ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 *String.*

-Name of the REDCap XML fieldmap file.
+Name of the REDCap XML fieldmap file for CamCOPS.
+See :ref:`REDCap export <redcap>`.

 Demonstration config file